sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

     - Microsoft Purview Data Catalog
     - Microsoft Purview Information Protection

-**Has the organization implemented a system for automated discovery and classification of application data across the entire data estate?** (Legacy)
+**Has the organization implemented a system for automated discovery and classification of application data across the entire data estate?** (Score Legacy)

 - **Legacy:** The organization has not implemented an automated system for the discovery and classification of application data, leading to potential inefficiencies and security risks.
 This absence means sensitive application data may be inadequately protected, and compliance with data protection regulations may be compromised.
     - Indicators: